serverless/serverless/docs/02-providers/aws/events/01-apigateway.md

 ## Request parameters

 You can pass optional and required parameters to your functions, so you can use them in for example Api Gateway tests and SDK generation.
+Marking them as `true` will make them required, `false` will make them optional.

 ```yml
 # serverless.yml